The Hidden Crisis: Why Hearing Protection is the Most Important Investment for Military, Law Enforcement, and Industrial Professionals

 Why is tinnitus so common among veterans?

 Military service involves repeated exposure to high-decibel environments: weapons fire, explosions, aircraft, armored vehicles, and heavy machinery.
-Of those exposed to military noise, 80% may also develop chronic tinnitus [7].
+Of those exposed to military noise, 80% may also develop chronic tinnitus, according to research published in Hearing Research.

 The Bottom Line: Hearing Protection is an Investment, Not an Expense